johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 #### Distributed Actors are `Codable`

-Distributed actors are `Codable` and are represented as their _actor address_  in their encoded form.
+Distributed actors are `Codable` and are represented as their _actor identity_ in their encoded form.

 In order to be true to the actor model's idea of freely shareable references, regardless of their location (known as the property of [*location transparency*](#location-transparency)), we need to be able to pass distributed actor references to other--potentially remote--distributed actors.